Host

 Heather Simonsen: We extend our gratitude to Dr. Jakob Jensen for sharing their expertise and experiences with us today.
 To our dedicated listeners, we appreciate your support.
 For additional resources, be sure to check out the show notes.
 And if you want to stay connected with us and be the first to know about upcoming episodes.
 Don't forget to hit that subscribe button on your favorite podcast platform.

 We truly appreciate it if you could take a moment and leave us a rating or review.
 Your feedback is so meaningful.
 We truly are so very grateful.
 And please tell your friends and family about the podcast and share episodes on social media.
 We're always eager to hear from you whether you have questions, comments, suggestions for future topics or a personal story you'd like to share, please visit our website, huntsmancancer.org.
-I'm your host and executive producer of a cancer free frontier, Heather Simonsen.
+I'm your host and executive producer of Delivering a Cancer-Free Frontier, Heather Simonsen.
 We are thankful to the entire Communications and Public Affairs team at Huntsman Cancer Institute.
 A special thanks to The Pod Mill and Mix at Six Studios for their help with this episode.